threefoldfoundation/info_sdk/src/farming/marketplace_farm_setup.md

-# This document shows how to setup/migrate your Threefold Farm and 3Nodes using the marketplace
+# This document shows how to setup/migrate your Threefold Farm and 3Nodes using the hosted 3Bot

-Once you have created your 3bot using the marketplace, you could use it also to set up a farm and manage it.
+Once you have created your hosted 3bot, you could use it also to set up a farm and manage it.
 Go to the generated domain name and login using your 3Bot connect app.

 ### 1. Choose your network using identities